martinthomson/http-replay/draft-thomson-http-replay.md

 data is not desirable is necessary.
 Finally, it is necessary to know whether the client will actually perform such a retry.

-To meet these needs, two signalling mechanisms are defined:
+To meet these needs, two signaling mechanisms are defined:

 * The `Early-Data` header field is added to any request that is sent or received in early data.